 Why a scalloped tongue takes time to heal

 A scalloped tongue is a classic sign of Spleen Qi deficiency with Dampness.
 Many people expect the tongue to normalize quickly after consuming herbs, but in reality, it often takes months.
 And consuming herbs alone doesn’t necessarily solve the issue.
+You have to revamp your way of life: smaller portion sizes, diet consisting of warm foods & drinks, start exercising if you don’t already, herbs etc, which you’ll find in the “Heal your Scalloped Tongue” protocol.

-Below are some reasons why.
+Below are reasons why.

 1. The tongue reflects structural changes

 Scalloping is not only a symptom, it often reflects physical swelling of the tongue body.
+Here’s what’s happening when you have a scalloped tongue:

 • A weak Spleen results in poor fluid transformation